LocalJoost/LocalJoost.github.io/_posts/2021-07-28-Rounded-corners-in-MRTK-UI.markdown

 ![](/assets/2021-07-28-Rounded-corners-in-MRTK-UI/materiallocations.png)

-The files live in various place in the MRKT, and are easy to find.
+The files live in various place in the MRTK, and are easy to find.
 Just, for instance, click the HighLightPlate in the hierarchy, then click the material in the Mesh plate's MeshRender, this will make it show up in the assets pane - right-click it, then select "Show in Explorer" and you have it selected in a File Explorer Window.

 ![](/assets/2021-07-28-Rounded-corners-in-MRTK-UI/FindMaterial.png)

 Now of course you might go about and change the three materials in every UI element in your app.
-Apart from this being a lot of work, this might cause other problems if the material in the MRKT is updated, and your material starts to lag behind - then you will have to repeat the adapt and replace routine for all UI elements *again*.
+Apart from this being a lot of work, this might cause other problems if the material in the MRTK is updated, and your material starts to lag behind - then you will have to repeat the adapt and replace routine for all UI elements *again*.
 Also, I am a bit lazy, as you might know, so I tend to solve things like that with code.

 I first copied the three materials from the MRTK into my Assets.
 I renamed the copies - they all got the prefix "Round".